Jumps in speeds of hereditary properties in finite relational languages: introduction

 The jumps from (1) to (2) and within (2) are from \cite{BBW1}, the jump from (2) to (3) is from \cite{BBW1, ajump}, the jump from (3) to (4) is from \cite{ABBM, BoTh2}, and the jumps within (4) are from \cite{BoTh2}.
 Moreover, in \cite{BBW2}, Balogh, Bollob\'{a}s, and Weinreich showed that there exist hereditary graph properties whose speeds oscillate between functions near the lower and upper bound of range (3), which rules out most ``natural'' functions as possible jumps in that range.
 Further, structural characterizations of the properties in ranges (1), (2) and (4) are given in \cite{BBW1} (ranges (1) and (2)) and \cite{BoTh2} (range (4)).

 Despite the detailed understanding Theorem \ref{thm:graphcase} gives us about jumps in speeds of hereditary graph properties, relatively little was known about the jumps in speeds of hereditary properties of higher arity hypergraphs.
-The goal of this paper is to generalize new aspects of Theorem \ref{thm:graphcase} to the setting of hereditary properties in arbitrary finite relational languages.
-Specifically, we consider \emph{hereditary $\calL$-properties}, where, given a finite relational language $\calL$, a hereditary $\calL$-property is a class of $\calL$-structures closed under isomorphisms and substructures.
+The goal of this paper is to generalize new aspects of Theorem \ref{thm:graphcase} to the setting of hereditary properties in arbitrary finite languages consisting of relations and/or constant symbols (we call such a language \emph{finite relational}).
+Specifically, we consider \emph{hereditary $\calL$-properties}, where, given a finite relational language $\calL$, a hereditary $\calL$-property is a class of finite $\calL$-structures closed under isomorphisms and substructures.
 This notion encompasses most of the hereditary properties studied in the combinatorics literature\footnote{Notable exceptions include hereditary properties of permutations and non-uniform hypergraphs.}, including for example, hereditary properties of posets, of linear orders, and of $k$-uniform hypergraphs (ordered or unordered) for any $k\geq 2$.
 We now summarize what was previously known about generalizing Theorem \ref{thm:graphcase} to hereditary properties of $\calL$-structures.

 \begin{Theorem}[\cite{Alekseev1, BoTh1, meVCcount,TERRY2018}] Suppose $\calL$ is a finite relational language of arity $r\geq 1$ and $\calH$ is a hereditary $\calL$-property.
 Then one of the following holds. \begin{enumerate}[(i)] \item There are constants $C, k\in \mathbb{N}^{>0}$ such that for sufficiently large $n$, $|\calH_n|\leq Cn^k$. \item There are constants $C,\epsilon>0$ such that for sufficiently large $n$, $2^{Cn}\leq |\calH_n|\leq 2^{n^{r-\epsilon}}$. \item There is a constant $C>0$ such that $|\calH_n|=2^{C{n\choose r}+o(n^r)}$. \end{enumerate} \end{Theorem}